 We help Manuela look after the cats and dogs on a daily basis and do our best to ensure their welfare both on the short and long terms.

 This website is dedicated to you, the animal lover who would like to support animals in distress by:

 - donating funds to help feed and neuter the animals

 - sharing information about us and reaching out to potential adopters, fosters, volunteers or supporters around yourself

 - keeping up to date with the latest good news and happy endings!

 You will find more details on how to proceed by exploring this website.
 We are entirely at your disposal to help you help Manuela and the animals!

-Manuela, the Bremensvet Clinic team and volunteers are constantly focusing on neutering as many cats and dogs as possible to give all the local street animals a better future.
+With the help of the Bremensvet Clinic team, wevolunteers are constantly focusing on neutering as many cats and dogs as possible to give all the local street animals a better future.
 Find out how you can help us!

 FEEDING THE ANIMALS: A DAILY FEAT